 Languages Other Than English

-Belmont City College offers two Languages Other Than English (LOTE) subjects:
+Belmont City College offers one Languages Other Than English (LOTE) subject:

 The Australian Curriculum recognises that ‘an understanding of Asia underpins the capacity of Australian students to be active and informed citizens working together to build harmonious local, regional and global communities, and build Australia’s social, intellectual and creative capital.
 It also builds understanding of the diversity of cultures and peoples living in Australia, fosters social inclusion and cohesion and is vital to the prosperity of Australia.’